|

 How Frequently Do You Need To Brush Your Hair?

-Brushing your hair too often can also result in damage.
 So, how often should you be brushing your hair?
 Once or twice daily is more than enough.
-This will ensure you eliminate any knots or loose strands from the head while also distributing oil.

-You can brush your hair once in the morning and at night to detangle or stimulate the scalp.
-Anything can potentially cause damage or hair loss down the road, especially if you use an incorrect hair brushing technique.
+Anything can cause damage or hair loss down the road, especially if you use an incorrect hair-brushing technique.

-For example, if you roughly and vigorously brush your hair once a day, it can still cause damage.
+For example, if you brush your hair roughly and vigorously once a day, it can still cause damage.
 So, it’s crucial to be gentle and patient when you brush your hair.

 When Should You Brush Your Hair?